standard-ai/spanner-deleter/README.md

 * Delete rows from the database while keeping the underlying splits, which are typically for [database pre-warming before the launch](https://cloud.google.com/solutions/best-practices-cloud-spanner-gaming-database#pre-warm_the_database_before_launch).
 * Delete rows from the database without requiring strong IAM permissions for deleting tables or databases.
+* Delete rows from the database using WHERE IN, >=, and <= filters for a specific database column name.

 ## Motivation

-At a glance deleting all rows from the database looks an easy task, but there are several issues we could encounter when we want to delete rows from the real-world databases.
+At a glance deleting many rows from the database looks an easy task, but there are several issues we could encounter when we want to delete rows from the real-world databases.

 * If the table size is huge, a simple DELETE statement like `DELETE FROM table WHERE true` could easily exceed the [transaction mutation limit](https://cloud.google.com/spanner/quotas).
 * Rows in interleaved tables which have `PARENT ON DELETE NO ACTION` must be deleted first before deleting the rows from the parent table, otherwise it will cause a constraint violation error.
 * Rows in the tables which reference other tables with `FOREIGN KEY` constraints must be deleted first before deleting rows in the referenced tables, otherwise it will cause a constraint violation error.
 * It would take a lot of time if we delete rows from the tables one by one.
+* Running a high priority delete may stall other high priority operations such as application writes and reads.

 ## How this tool works

 To solve the preceding issues, this tool works as follows.

-* Use [Partitioned DML](https://cloud.google.com/spanner/docs/dml-partitioned) to delete all rows from the table to overcome the single transaction mutation limit.
+* Use [Partitioned DML](https://cloud.google.com/spanner/docs/dml-partitioned) to delete many rows from the table to overcome the single transaction mutation limit.
 * Delete rows from multiple tables in parallel to minimize the total time for deletion.
 * Automatically discover the constraints between tables and delete rows from the tables in proper order without violating database constraints.
+* Be able to specify the deletion [Request Priority](https://pkg.go.dev/google.golang.org/genproto/googleapis/spanner/v1#RequestOptions_Priority).

 ## Limitations

 * This tool does not guarantee the atomicity of deletion.
 If you access the rows that are being deleted, you will get the inconsistent view of the database.
 * This tool does not delete rows which were inserted while the tool was running.
+* This tool is not aware of indexes.
+If specifying a column and column criteria for deletion, please make sure you have an index on that column so the tool does not try to do a COUNT by scanning the entire database table.

 ## Install